neurodebian/neurodebian/sphinx/booth_sfn2010.rst

 ----------------

 This booth has been made possible by the generous support of Prof. James V.
-Haxby (Dartmouth College, New Hampshire, USA) and other donations to the Debian project.
+Haxby (Dartmouth College, New Hampshire, USA) and `other donations to the Debian project`_.

 .. _annual meeting: http://www.sfn.org/am2010/